 - Does Not Like Men: The entire Amazon race as portrayed here.

-- Hijacked by Ganon: Taken Up to Eleven.
-A brainwashed Queen Hippolyta has led the Amazons of Themyscira to wage war on the United States!
+- Hijacked by Ganon: A brainwashed Queen Hippolyta has led the Amazons of Themyscira to wage war on the United States!
 BUT WAIT!
 It turns out that Queen Hippolyta's attack was actually all a Secret Test of Character by the goddess Athena!
 BUT WAIT!
 It turns out it was all a convoluted plot masterminded by Granny Goodness of the New Gods while disguised as Athena and keeping the other Greek gods imprisoned!
-BUT WAIT!
-The entire miniseries was actually a tie-in to Countdown to Final Crisis, where Granny Goodness is training hundreds of women to be female furies in connection to the Death of the New Gods!
-BUT WAIT!
-The Death Of The New Gods/Jimmy Olsen's superpowers plotline from Countdown was actually all part of Darkseid's evil plan involving the Anti-Life equation, and Granny Goodness was just working for him!
-WHAT.

-- The Man Behind the Man: Granny Goodness.
+- The Man Behind the Man: Granny Goodness, who was behind Athena, who was behind the madness of Hippolyta.

 - Monumental Damage: Few Washington landmarks emerge unscathed.

-- Rock Beats Laser: The Amazons' horses move faster than jets, and their bows beat guns and tanks.
+- Rock Beats Laser: The Amazons' horses fly faster than jets, and their bows beat guns and tanks.

 - Secret Test of Character: Athena (by which we mean Granny Goodness) tries to pass the whole story off as one of these in the last issue.
 According to her, everyone failed.